outl1ne/create-frontend/readme.md

 # OD Frontend

-This is a toolkit that generates your project's frontend build system.
+This toolkit generates your project's frontend build system.
 It uses Webpack under the hood.

 ## Features

-* JS with Babel, eslint, babel-polyfill.
-Imports relative to project root are
+* JS (Babel, Eslint, Babel-Polyfill).
+Can import relative to project root:
-  supported: `import x from 'client/js/y'`
+  `import x from 'client/js/y'`
 * SCSS with autoprefixer, normalize.css
 * Hot reload for development
 * Works with zero configuration, but customization is possible if needed